TezosTaqueria/taqueria/design-docs/state-architecture.md

 Because the operations are just TypeScript code, the end-developer can tweak them, remove them, replace them, etc.

+> NOTE: Hooks allow for a lot of different manifestations of workflow automation.
+> Some examples:
+> - Start a sandbox automatically when originating
+> - Top-up the account balance after originating or calling an entrypoint
+> - Run formal verification software before deploying
+> - Post a message on Slack if a test fails

 ## Hook Configuration

-The configuration of a hook can be customized in the .taq/config.json file, either by having its properties overwritten, or disabled:
+The configuration of a hook can be customized in the _.taq/config.json_ file, either by having its properties overwritten, or disabled:

 ```
 hooks: {